WickedDevice/CO2Monitor/README.md

 ### Complete
 When uploading has finished, the LCD will show `Upload complete`.
 The WildFire will clear all the data read, and query the server to see if there is a new experiment waiting for it.

+* If the WildFire has just finished uploading recordings from offline mode or it stopped recording because you pushed the button, after talking to the server, it will attempt to record data for the same experiment it just uploaded for.

 ### Reseting memory
 To clear all recorded data, flip the memory reset switch and push down the button during any of the following steps:
 * While the `Push button for Smart Config` message is displayed